abhishekchoure/budgety/README.md

 # Budgety
 ### Budgety makes it easy for you to manage your budget just within few clicks!
 *This app is in development and may contain bugs!
-We are working towards its final release :)*.
+I am working towards its final release :)*.

 ## Pre-requisites
 1. Java JDK greater than 8.